 The Office of Cancer Genomics (OCG), within the Center for Cancer Genomics of the National Cancer Institute (NCI), supports high-throughput genomics, the development of the next generation human tumor-derived culture models, and systems biology approaches to advance the knowledge of mechanisms involved in the initiation and progression of cancer.
 OCG initiatives aim to accelerate the translation of research findings to improve the clinical outcomes of cancer patients.

-The OCG advances the NCI’s mission by supporting research programs that enhance the potential of precision oncology by improving the molecular definition of cancer subtypes—including rare and/or high-risk—and identifying potential novel strategies that can be translated into effective patient treatments.
-OCG-supported programs share data with the research community through Data Matrices, the Data Portal, Dashboard, and the NCI Genomic Data Commons.
+OCG advances NCI’s mission by supporting research programs that enhance the potential of precision oncology by improving the molecular definition of cancer subtypes—including rare and/or high-risk—and identifying potential novel strategies that can be translated into effective patient treatments.
+OCG-supported programs share data with the research community through the Data Matrices, Data Portal, Dashboard, and NCI Genomic Data Commons.
 Valuable research reagents, resources, and bioinformatic approaches developed by OCG programs are also shared with the research community.

 Figure: This flowchart visualizes the interactions between the four OCG-supported programs to achieve the aforementioned goals.
 View or download a 508 compliant version.